Skip to content

 When your lease ends, you have the option of returning the car of purchasing it.
 However, you might not be willing to stick it out that long and want out of your new lease for a different car, IN A DIFFERENT DEALERSHIP even.
 Yes, it is possible to make this transition but it will cost you in fees and penalties.

 However, there are some ways you can get around these penalties and still get out of your lease early.
-Some include transferring the lease, buying and the then selling the car and other ways that will remove you from your current lease without paying as much as you would if you would in early lease termination fees.
+Some include transferring, buying, and then selling the car and other ways that will remove you from your current lease without paying as much as you would if you would in early termination fees.

-In as much as these means decrease the amount you are to pay, the two have some fees attached to them.
+In as much as this means decreasing the amount you are to pay, the two have some fees attached to them.

 While returning a leased car to a different dealer is possible, there are some requirements that must be met.
 First off, the dealership has to be authorized for the vehicle manufacturer.